openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 ### Working Groups

-Open Modeling Foundation Working Groups coordinate key activities, enabling a diverse spectrum of modeling scientists to participate directly in OMF activities and self-governance and ensuring that it can fullfill its vision, mission, and goals.
+Open Modeling Foundation Working Groups coordinate key activities, enabling a diverse spectrum of modeling scientists to participate directly in OMF activities and self-governance and ensuring that it can fulfill its vision, mission, and goals.
 Working Groups and their activities are described in a separate document.

 Any modeling scientist can join a Working Group.
-Working Groups self organize, with support from the Executive Committee, and can nominate Working Group Co-Chairs on an as needed basis as group priorities develope and Working Group membership changes, for approval by the Members Council.
+Working Groups self organize, with support from the Executive Committee, and can nominate Working Group Co-Chairs on an as-needed basis as group priorities develop and Working Group membership changes, for approval by the Members Council.
 Working Group Chairs serve a three-year, renewable term.
-Working Groups meet as needed, at least annually, in person and/or via videoconferencing.
+Working Groups meet as needed, at least once annually, in person and/or via videoconferencing.

 #### Proposing and Disbanding Working Groups

 Working Groups may be proposed by the Executive Committee to oversee and coordinate OMF activities.
-The establishment of any new working groups must be approved by the Members Council.
+The establishment of any new Working Groups must be approved by the Members Council.
 Working Groups can also be disbanded by proposal by the Executive Committee and approval by the Members Council.

 #### Limited Term Task Groups